BinarryCode/Binary-Script-Collection/README.md

 # "Binary's Script Collection"
+## REPOSITORY IS OUTDATED
+It has been moved to here: https://codeberg.org/BinaryCode/Binary-Script-Collection

+# Original Description
 ## A collection of scripts that I have made.
 If there are any issues, please do a issue or pull request.